CIFASIS/sb-graph/README.md

   * doc:      Builds the documentation.

+## SBG library

+The SBG library is composed by four main modules:

+  * ast

+  * parser

+  * eval

+  * sbg

+The first three were developed to allow for more user-friendly input.
+The first three were developed to allow for more user-friendly input, and the last one contains all the logical implementation of structures and operations.

 ## Examples:

-The current version of the library counts with a parser for SBG programs.
-The syntax can be derived from the .cpp files of the /parser directory.
-In the /test folder several examples are presented, and they can be parsed or evaluated with the corresponding binary from the /bin directory.
-The `make test` command will evaluate all of the files and compare their results with the desired value stored in the /test/gt_data folder.
+Examples of SBG programs are presented in the /test folder with the '.test' extension.
+The bin/sbg-parser and bin/sbg-eval binaries accept these files as their input.
+Also, the `make test` command in the root directory will execute all of the existing tests.

 ## Licensing